Information on the Retired License Status

 Fee: One-time, lifetime fee of $62.50 for each retired license.

 License Renewal: If your license is currently subject to renewal, but you are sure you want to convert to the retired status, you may choose not to renew your license and convert to the retired status by paying the retired fee for each license.
+If your license has already expired, you may still choose to retire it; you are not required to pay the renewal fees to bring it current before retiring it.

 The retired license status will allow you to continue to receive all regular mailings from the Board.